School Group Visits

-- Group size – minimum of 10 and maximum of 50 students (no exceptions due to physical space limitations), plus up to 12 chaperones, but no more than 65 students and chaperones combined.
+- Group size – minimum of 10 and maximum of 50 students (no exceptions due to physical space limitations), plus up to 10 chaperones, but no more than 60 students and chaperones combined.
 Large groups will be split into smaller sub-groups to rotate through the stations.

 - Chaperones – at least one teacher or chaperone per ten students is required.
 Please note that due to space limitations, not all chaperones may be able to attend one of the three stations in the program rotation but at least one chaperone will always be present with the group.

 - Picnicking – picnic tables are available on the Manatee Lagoon grounds on a first-come basis.
 Manatee Lagoon is not able to store lunches or coolers for visiting groups and for security purposes, large coolers are not permitted in the building and may not be left unattended on site.